-Babies under 12 months should not be given ordinary cow’s milk as a drink so they will need either expressed breast milk, or infant formula if weaned from the breast, or a combination.
-Once they are over six months, they could have breast milk or infant formula or a combination of the two, alongside solid food.
+You can transition to a cup rather than a bottle in a baby over 5-6 months.
+Dentists recommend that babies should not have bottles after they are 12 months old.
+Babies under 12 months should not be given ordinary cow’s milk as a drink.
+They will need either expressed breast milk or infant formula (if weaned from the breast) or a combination of both.
+Babies over six months can have breast milk or infant formula or a combination, alongside solid food.
 Babies and toddlers over 12 months can be given full fat cow’s milk.

-“The chemist said I should stop to take a particular medication but then I found out it wasn’t necessary so I started breastfeeding again, but I wish I’d had more information in the first place.”
+The chemist said I should stop to take a particular medication but then I found out it wasn’t necessary, so I started breastfeeding again.
+But I wish I’d had more information in the first place.

 I’m going back to work in a couple of months

-Mum-led: mum decides when she is ready to wean.
+Mum-led:Mum decides when she is ready to stop.